Transport in India: Bus

 Buses are an important means of public transport in India.
 Due to this social significance, urban bus transport is often owned and operated by public agencies, and most state governments operate bus services through a state road transport corporation.
 These corporations have proven extremely useful in connecting villages and towns across the country.
+However, a majority of smaller cities still lack a public bus system.
+Only 63 out of 458 Indian cities with populations exceeding 1 lakh have established formal city bus networks.

-Alongside the public companies there are many private bus fleets: As of 2012, there were 131,800 publicly owned buses in India, but 1,544,700 buses owned by private companies.
+Alongside the public companies there are many private bus fleets: As of 2020, there were about 150,000 publicly owned buses in India, and around 2,190,000 buses owned by private companies.

 However, the share of buses is negligible in most Indian cities as compared to personalised vehicles, and two-wheelers and cars account for more than 80 percent of the vehicle population in most large cities.

 Bus rapid transit systems

 Bus rapid transit systems (BRTS), exist in several cities.
 Buses take up over 90% of public transport in Indian cities, and serve as an important mode of transport.
 Services are mostly run by state government owned transport corporations.
 In 1990s, all government state transport corporations have introduced various facilities like low-floor buses for the disabled and air-conditioned buses to attract private car owners to help decongest roads.

 In 2010, the Ahmedabad Bus Rapid Transit System won the prestigious Sustainable Transport Award from the Transportation Research Board in Washington.
 Rainbow BRTS in Pune is the first BRTS system in the country.
 Mumbai introduced air conditioned buses in 1998.
 Bangalore was the first city in India to introduce Volvo B7RLE intra-city buses in India in January 2005.
-Bangalore is the first Indian city to have an air-conditioned bus stop, located near Cubbon Park.
+Bangalore was the first Indian city to have an air-conditioned bus stop, located near Cubbon Park.
 It was built by Airtel.
 The city of Chennai houses one of Asia's largest bus terminus, the Chennai Mofussil Bus Terminus.